muhannad-iz-a-tech-nerd/A-guide-for-tourism-in-egypt/README.md

 Contributions to improve the website are welcome.
 Please fork the repository and submit a pull request with your changes.

 ## License
-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache 2.0](LICENSE).

 ---